Er1kKa-Tian/Er1kKa-Tian.github.io/README.md

 ### (Somewhat) Profession Related

 - Proficient: Python, SQL, STATA, LaTeX
-- Beginner-Intermediate: Tableau, Git, C, JavaScript, HTML, CSS, R
+- Beginner-Intermediate: Tableau, Git, C, JavaScript, HTML, CSS, R, Arduino

 ### Personal

 - Daily: Obsidian, Zotero
-- Interest: PS, LR
+- Interest: PS, LR, also planning to learn a DAW

+### Thoughts on software..

+I highly recommend Obsidian as a notetaking / archiving / knowledge management software.
+It's free, has a viberant community & plug-in market, and uses markdown.

+For pdf markups and rough notetaking, I use Notability (less frequently now) and BoardNotes (has more functionalities) on iPad.
+There are many decent softwares, but the risk is obvious -- they use close-source file formats..

 ## Resrouces